p479h/orbital-renderer/README.md

 Improved version of orbital-renderer-legacy.
 This version has better coding practices, but is by no means perfect.
 The main purpose of this library is to render molecules and atheir atomic/molecular orbitals in blender.
+These scripts were developed to make [this](https://www.youtube.com/watch?v=aMD2k4EJZ4c) video for Dr. Ir.
+Ivo Filot.